Morse-Module/Morse-Module/docs/CONTRIBUTING.md

 - The application uses a dot-file
 - The application class extends `Application`
 - The application class contains the necessary configuration types (settings, extensions) and paths for supported platforms
-- You have tested install of a soc-module using the added application
+- You have tested install of a dash-file using the added application

 ## Style Guide